-See also the SA snapper management for more information: (pir.sa.gov.au/recreational_fishing/managing_recreational_fishing/snapper_management)
+See also the SA snapper management for more information: (pir.sa.gov.au/recreational fishing/managing recreational fishing/snapper management).

 8 Environmental management

 8.1.
 Bycatch and discarding workplans

 Under the Management Plan, AFMA is required to develop and implement fishery specific Bycatch and Discarding Workplans.
 Workplans are developed in consultation with industry and research partners to find practical and affordable solutions to minimising bycatch and discarding of target species.
 Specifically, they aim to: